 The project partners have created a software environment in which companies in the maritime supply chain can carry out a self-test of the hardware and software assets they use.
 This soultion provides all companites and organisations in the maritime supply chain an easy-to-use, and, at the same time, effective risk management system that enables them to achieve timely detection of cyber threats.

-MITIGATE will introduce, integrate and validate a novel dynamic risk management framework, which will significantly enhance state-of-the-art approaches (at national and international level) in the direction of addressing maritime supply chain security processes and their cascading effects.
+MITIGATE introduced, integrated and validated a novel dynamic risk management framework, which significantly enhanced state-of-the-art approaches (at national and international level) in the direction of addressing maritime supply chain security processes and their cascading effects.

 Build on a collaborative evidence based approach

-MITIGATE will be build on a collaborative evidence based approach, which will facilitate the production of simulated scenarios and security assurance models.
-The latter will enable the credible estimation of risk factors and their inherent risk, as well as threats, vulnerability and controlled risks, thereby enabling the calculation of residual risk.
-The later will reflect the risk factors following the applications of contingency measures indicated as part of conventional sector specific and national approaches.
+MITIGATE was built on a collaborative evidence based approach, which facilitated the production of simulated scenarios and security assurance models.
+The latter enabled the credible estimation of risk factors and their inherent risk, as well as threats, vulnerability and controlled risks, thereby enabling the calculation of residual risk.
+The later reflected the risk factors following the applications of contingency measures indicated as part of conventional sector specific and national approaches.

 Implementation and validation

-MITIGATE will be implemented and validated in the scope of port security and associated maritime contexts.
-The validation will have a transnational character and will (directly) involve five prominent EU ports, thereby boosting the harmonisation of national approaches to the security of maritime supply chains.
-The project will also produce a range of best practices and guidelines for the adaptation of the approach in other contexts and critical infrastructures.
+MITIGATE was implemented and validated in the scope of port security and associated maritime contexts.
+The validation has had a transnational character and directly involved five prominent EU ports, thereby boosting the harmonisation of national approaches to the security of maritime supply chains.
+The project also produced a range of best practices and guidelines for the adaptation of the approach in other contexts and critical infrastructures.